JMagic-Learner/Regex-Made-Easy/README.md

 ### Anchors

-Anchors are search parameters that define the start/end string.
+Anchors are search parameters that define the start/end of a particular string segment.

 Target Expression       H213i{}()